Home | Browse Topics | Consumer rights & money | Credit and debt | If things go wrong

 Can I apply for a release of my KiwiSaver funds for significant financial hardship?

 Significant hardship only applies when you cannot meet your minimum living expenses like food or shelter and should be considered as a last resort.
 There are strict criteria to successfully apply for significant hardship and people can generally only get support to meet their minimum living expenses.
-It is best to avoid applying for an early release of your KiwiSaver funds if you can because you miss out on more money down the loan.

 Did this answer your question?